Heat diffusion distance processes: a statistically founded method to analyze graph data sets: General continuous empirical processes

-A few assumptions on $\F$ will be needed in the following.
-We present the main ones here. \begin{itemize}[align=left] \item[\lipsch -] There exits $k>0$ such that for all $x \in \bbX$ the function $t \to f_t(x)$ is $k$-Lipschitz continuous on $I$, meaning that for all $t,s \in I$
+Before stating the central theorem of the paper, we introduce two assumptions on $\F$. \begin{itemize}[align=left] \item[\lipsch -] There exits $k>0$ such that for all $x \in \bbX$ the function $t \to f_t(x)$ is $k$-Lipschitz continuous on $I$, meaning that for all $t,s \in I$

 \item[\bound -] $\F$ is uniformly bounded.
 That is, there exists a constant $M>0$ such that for all $x \in \bbX$ and for all $t \in I$,